Zamzam camp

-The Zamzam refugee camp is one of the largest internally displaced persons (IDP) camps in Sudan, located 15 km south of Al-Fashir, North Darfur.
+The Zamzam camp (معسكر زمزم للنازحين) was one of the largest internally displaced persons (IDP) camps in Sudan, located 15 km south of El Fasher, North Darfur.
 It was established in 2004 to accommodate the massive influx of people displaced by the war in Darfur.
-As of now, the camp houses approximately 500,000 displaced individuals.
-In the light of the Sudanese civil war (2023–present), the camp is currently facing severe humanitarian challenges, including a catastrophic malnutrition crisis.
-Conditions have deteriorated to the point where famine-like situations have emerged, with reports of high child mortality rates, and experts describe the crisis as man-made and preventable.
-In addition, the Zamzam and Abu Shouk refugee camp has been continuously targeted by the Rapid Support Forces (RSF).
+Since the outbreak of the Sudanese civil war in 2023, conditions in the camp had deteriorated severely, with a catastrophic malnutrition crisis, famine-like situations and high child mortality.
+Experts described the crisis as man-made and preventable.
+By 2024, the camp housed approximately 500,000 displaced individuals.

-On 13 April 2025, the RSF seized control of the camp, displacing 400,000, and have since been systematically destroying it through deliberate arson.
+Since April 2024, the Rapid Support Forces (RSF) repeatedly attacked Zamzam and Abu Shouk camps, leading to a massacre.
+On 13 April 2025, the RSF seized control of the camp, forcing its 400,000 residents to flee again.
+Many fled towards Tawila, travelling for many hours or days with little or no water and food, arriving there severely dehydrated, malnourished and traumatised.
+Later reports documented sexual and gender-based violence during the flight.
+The RSF converted the camp into a military base.